IreneKilgannon/pands-project/README.md

 |![PWvsPL](https://github.com/IreneKilgannon/pands-project/blob/main/plots/Scatterplot_Petal%20Width_vs_Petal%20Length.png)|![PWvsSL](https://github.com/IreneKilgannon/pands-project/blob/main/plots/Scatterplot_Petal%20Width_vs_Sepal%20Length.png)|
 |![PWvsSW](https://github.com/IreneKilgannon/pands-project/blob/main/plots/Scatterplot_Petal%20Width_vs_Sepal%20Width.png)|![SWvsSL](https://github.com/IreneKilgannon/pands-project/blob/main/plots/Scatterplot_Sepal%20Width_vs_Sepal%20Length.png)|

-The scatter plots demonstrate clearly that _Iris setosa_ is a distinct cluster.
+These scatter plots demonstrate clearly that _Iris setosa_ is a distinct cluster.
 It does not overlap with with _Iris versicolor_ or _Iris virginica_ in any of the scatter plots.
 It is important to always cross check what appears to be an outlier in the scatter plot with the box plot.
 What I thought was an obvious outlier in the scatter plot for sepal width for_Iris setosa_ 2.3 cm, is in the box plot the minimium value in the sepal width range for _Iris setosa_ and is not an outlier!
 As the data point is so far from the main set of data points I calculated the upper and lower limits for outliers as shown in this data camp course, [handling outliers](https://campus.datacamp.com/courses/exploratory-data-analysis-in-python/data-cleaning-and-imputation?ex=12).

-As the lower limit for outliers for Iris setosa for sepal width is anything less than 2.3 cm, it is not considered an outlier.
+The steps to calculate the lower limit for outliers are:
+1. Calculate 25th percentile using [quantile method](https://www.w3schools.com/python/pandas/ref_df_quantile.asp)
+    twenty_fifth = setosa['sepal_width'].quantile(0.25)

+2. Calculate the 75th percentile using quantile method seventy_fifth = setosa['sepal_width'].quantile(0.75)

+3. Calculate the IQR, interquantile range.
+The difference between 75th and 25th percentile. s_width_iqr = seventy_fifth - twenty_fifth

+4. Lower limit is 25th percentile minus 1.5thimes the IQR lower_limit = twenty_fifth percentile - (1.5 * iqr)

+The values of the 75th and 25th percentile can also be obtained from the results of the describe method.

 <details>
 <summary>Calculating lower and upper limits of outliers.</summary>